 4. Schedule Emails to People You’ve Mentioned in the Post

 If you’ve mentioned any influencers or companies in your post, it’s always a good idea to notify them about it.
 Not only will it help you register on their radar, but it can also land you a tweet or a FB share.

 After all, wouldn’t you love to tell your followers if someone wrote about you?

-We spoke to Dave Schneider of Ninja Outreach about influencer marketing in our July 23 podcast.
-That's a good place to start if you want to learn more about this tactic.
+We spoke to Dave Schneider of Ninja Outreach about influencer marketing in

 For actually scheduling the emails, we use Buzzstream to automate the process, like this: